 - Rubber Foil – Also referred as VDS, rubber foil is traditionally marketed as a vibration dampener.
 While rubber foil does dampen some vibration, it’s real purpose is to act as a bonding agent.
 By nature, steel is hard to bond to fiberglass, so the rubber is applied around the perimeter of the board on top of the edge to create a better stronger bond.

 If all boards were made exactly the same, it’d be a pretty saturated market.
+There’s many variations of snowboards including freeride which tend to favor cross country style snowboarding.
 Snowboard construction has certainly evolved over the years thanks to new technologies, research and development.
 Additionally, as rider skill level progresses, so do the boards.
 Below are some additional materials used in specific models to obtain a desired performance.
 After all, a park board can’t be constructed the same way as a racing board!

 - Kevlar – Also found in bullet proof jackets, Kevlar is often found under bindings to protect fragile cores and help retain metal inserts.
 It’s particularly resistant to impact damage.
 More times than not, Kevlar is found in expensive freeride and all-mountain snowboards to reduce chatter at high speeds since it’s so effective at dampening vibrations.

 - Carbon – Carbon properties enable it to stretch one quarter as much as glass fibre composites.
 Carbon fiber stinger are sometimes run from tip to tail along the center of a park board to increase pop without increasing the torsional stiffness.
 It can also cross link effective edges to improve edge-to-edge response.
-While Burton was the first company to use this technology, many other companies have followed suite.
+While Burton, one of the most popular snowboard brands out there, was the first company to use this technology, many other companies have followed suite.
 The Burton Custom is a legendary snowboard that’s been in the line for well over a decade.
 It’s most famous for being one of the best all- mountain boards in part thanks to carbon fiber technology.

 Now we can put it all together and have some fun.
 Here is an inside view on how a snowboard is made at the Burton Manufacturing Center…